EdwinVW/pitstop/workshop/pitstop-workshop.md

 You need to define a C# class to hold this information.
 We will only use the *name* property in our code, so in your event-definition you can skip the other customer properties.

 The infrastructure package you referenced in the previous step contains an *Event* base-class for events.
-This base-class contains the *messageId* and *messageType* properties.
-For convenience, the infrastructure package also contains an *MessageTypes* enum with all the available message-types in the solution.
+This class inherits from the *Message* base-class which contains the *MessageId* and *MessageType* properties (the message-type is inferred from the name of the class).

 Follow the following steps to add the *CustomerRegistered* event-definition to your service: